 Awards announced: April 2021

 Your completed proposal should be saved as a Word document (No PDFs) and forwarded as an email attachment to your respective department chair or Associate Dean.
-The email subject line must include SIA – your name.
+The email subject line must include SAIFF – your name.

-Applications are due to your department chair or Associate Dean (SoE) on Friday, February 12, 2020.
-Chairs or Associate Dean (SoE) will forward to Deans by February 19, 2020.
+Applications are due to your department chair or Associate Dean (SoE) on Friday, February 12, 2021.
+Chairs or Associate Dean (SoE) will forward to Deans by February 19, 2021.
 Deans will forward to Debbie Mathewson by February 26, 2021.